 MDHS Staff Disability Network

-The Disability Network is for staff with a disability or long term health condition who work in the Faculty MDHS.
+The Disability Network is for faculty staff with lived experience of disability.
 People sometimes feel isolated in their workplace, so the Network is a place where you can talk to others with a shared experience and understanding.
 Since it is often difficult to meet in person, a lot of our discussion is likely to be online on our closed Slack site.
 That’s the place to post a question, share information or contribute your own experiences.
-If you would like to chat with someone who has lived experience, please contact us and we will connect you.
+If you would like to chat with a staff member with disability, please contact us and we will connect you.

 MDHS Diversity and Inclusion Advisory Committee